Betrothal of Jesus: Surprising New Perspective

 The Mattan was a betrothal gift given directly to the bride.
 She often sewed coins into her headdress, like an engagement ring, to show she was married.
 Jesus and his audience understood the significance of the coin in this parable differently than we do.

-What woman having ten pieces of silver, if she loses one piece, doth not light a candle, and sweep the house, and seek diligently till she finds it?
+What woman having ten pieces of silver, if she loses one piece?
+Doth she not light a candle, sweep the house, and seek diligently till she finds it?

-And when she hath found it, she calleth her friends and her neighbors together, saying, Rejoice with me; for I have found the piece which I had lost.
+When she finds it, she calls her friends and neighbors together.
+She says, Rejoice with me; for I have found the piece which I had lost.
 (Luke 15:8-9)

 The gift of the Holy Ghost is the promised Mattan when we covenant with Jesus.
 If we ever lose it, we try very hard to regain it.

-Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine.
+Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people.
+All the earth is mine.
 (Ex 19:5)

 The Lord invites us, as his bride, to take his name and remember his commandments.
 When I got married, I took my husband’s name.
 Similarly, when we call ourselves Christian, we take on the name of Christ.